arquivei/foundationkit/trace/v2/README.md

 ### Provider

 1. `stackdriver` to export the trace to stackdriver
+2. `otlp` to export using OpenTelemetry Protocol.
-2. Empty string to not export the trace, but the trace will be created
+3. Empty string to not export the trace, but the trace will be created

 ### Probability sample